mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 let defaultCamera = mapboxMap.styleDefaultCamera
 ```

-### 3.7 Maps SDK no longer reexport MetalKit and UIKit.
+### 3.7 Maps SDK no longer reexport MetalKit and UIKit

-Mapbox Maps SDK no longer reexport MetalKit and UIKit framework.
-In v10 version you could omit `import UIKit` if you already have an `import MapboxMaps` statement.
+Mapbox Maps SDK no longer reexports MetalKit and UIKit framework, so you will need to import them as needed for your code.
+In v10 version you could omit `import UIKit` if you already had an `import MapboxMaps` statement, but that is no longer possible.

 **v10:**